darren987469/membership-system/docs/system_spec.md

 ### A user can choose to purchase premium membership(can skip payment)

 The use case is not clear.
 Does the purchase flow contain credit card input?
 Is it one time purchase or a subscription?
-Maybe need to store some information of transaction.
+Maybe it needs to store some information of the transaction.
 Before knowing more information, I choose just update user membership (from normal to premium) and leave the decision to make later.

 ### A premium member can see products with discount prices